-The objective of the study was to establish the factors that influence the motivation of the members of staff at Maai Mahiu Secondary School (Naivasha Kenya).
+The objective study was to establish the factors that influence the motivation of the members of staff at Green Cottage Academy.
 Through the literature review several theories of motivation were identified.
-Ex post facto research design was applied in the study.
+Ex.
+Post facto research design was applied in the study.